-Claims that thermal cameras can detect fever are misleading – a camera can’t diagnose coronavirus and suggesting that they can keep students, workers, and travellers safe only promotes a false sense of security.
+Claims that thermal cameras can detect fever are misleading – a camera can’t diagnose coronavirus, or any other disease, and suggesting that they can keep students, workers, and travellers safe only promotes a false sense of security.

-We’ve written to over 80 businesses, workplaces, schools, care homes, airports and hospitality venues, asking them to stop using thermal surveillance and to explain how they’re protecting sensitive data.
+We wrote to over 80 businesses, workplaces, schools, care homes, airports and hospitality venues, asking them to stop using thermal surveillance and to explain how they’re protecting sensitive data.
 Do you know anyone still conducting temperature checks?
 Let us know.